 - Employer Assistance may be utilized if all of the following requirements are met: - Utilized on a primary residence - Made pursuant to an established company program - Borrower eligibility is documented - Repayment terms, if any, are evaluated and factored into the credit decision - Employer may not be an interested party to the transaction - May not be used to satisfy minimum borrower contribution requirements - Gifts of Equity in the subject property provided the property seller is related to the borrower by blood, marriage, adoption or legal guardianship - Gifts of Funds evidenced by: - A signed gift letter from a donor who is either related to the borrower by blood, marriage, adoption or legal guardianship; or can document an established relationship with the borrower (domestic partner or future spouse); or - A borrower signed letter of explanation along with either a copy of the wedding invitation or marriage license to support receipt of wedding gift funds; and such funds are verified as being on deposit within 60-days of the wedding or marriage license date. - Grant Funds permitted for primary residences only evidenced by documentation from a donor that is a public or non-profit organization, church, governmental agency (federal, state or local), or a federally recognized Native American tribe and their sovereign instrumentalities.
 In the event the grant results in a recorded lien on the subject property, LTV requirements must be met including the lien related to the grant.
-Repayment of the grant may not be required except upon sale or refinance of the property. - Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding Section 3.5.3.1 are met. - Interested Party Contributions provided they are within the maximums permitted in Section 3.5.3.4 - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
-However, they are an approved additional eligible asset provided the funds are deposited and verified in a financial institution prior to closing and the following requirements are met: - The borrower' participation must be verified from the party managing the pool - Documentation must be obtained evidencing both the borrower's history of contributions and obligation to make continued contributions
+Repayment of the grant may not be required except upon sale or refinance of the property. - Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding Section 3.5.3.1 are met. - Interested Party Contributions provided they are within the maximums permitted in Section 3.5.3.4 - Lender Incentive(s) via cash or cash-like incentives (e.g., a gift card, etc.) that does not have to be included in the mortgage proceeds calculation or reflected on the loan closing disclosure and is not considered to be an Interested Party Contribution (as described in Section 3.5.3.4), provided the following requirements are met: - Maximum \$500 lender incentive - No repayment is required - The amount of the lender incentive is documented in the file